George David Kieffer: Civic life

 In 1976, Kieffer became general counsel for the Presidential Campaign of Jerry Brown.

 In 1980, then Governor Jerry Brown appointed Kieffer to the Board of Governors of the California Community Colleges, where he served as Chair from 1983 to 1985.
 He subsequently served on the Blue Ribbon Commission to review the California Master Plan for Higher Education.
 He served as Chair of the Center for the Study of Democratic Institutions from 1985-1987.

 In 1996, then Los Angeles City Attorney James Hahn appointed Kieffer to the Los Angeles Charter Reform Commission, charged with rewriting the Los Angeles City Charter.
 Kieffer was subsequently elected chair of the commission.
 The story of the drafting and voter adoption of the new city charter is recounted in The City at Stake: Succession, Reform, and the Battle for Los Angeles by Professor Raphael J. Sonenshein (ISBN 978-0691126036).
 In 1999, Kieffer was awarded the Social Responsibility Award by the Los Angeles Urban League.
 Following the events of 9/11, then Mayor Hahn asked Kieffer to head the Economic Impact Task Force charged with recommending steps to minimize the economic effects of 9/11 on business in Los Angeles; the report became the blueprint for City Council and Mayoral response.

 In 2003 Kieffer was selected as the Chairman of the Board of the Los Angeles Area Chamber of Commerce and served two terms in that position.
 Kieffer expanded the board to include as ex officio members the leaders of previously underrepresented ethnic organizations as well as competing business organizations and recruited other significant civic and business leaders to the board of directors.
 In 2003, the Los Angeles Area Chamber of Commerce was the only business organization in the state to oppose the recall of Governor Gray Davis one year after his re-election on the principled ground that it was a misuse of the recall process.

 During the California governorships of Arnold Schwarzenegger and Jerry Brown, Kieffer was president of the Governor's Residence Foundation, a private non-profit which pays for the governor's housing in Sacramento.

 Kieffer is the author of The Strategy of Meetings (c.
 1988 Simon and Schuster).
 He was contributing author to Governing Public Colleges and Universities (c.
 1993 Jossey-Bass).

 Kieffer has served on numerous boards and commissions, including the Constitutional Rights Foundation, the Los Angeles Chamber of Commerce, Vice Chairman of the Los Angeles Urban League, co-founder of FuturePorts, and founder and chair of the Los Angeles Civic Alliance.
 He has been recognized with the Public Service Award from the Pat Brown Institute at California State University, Los Angeles; the Spirit of Excellence Award from the Los Angeles Biomedical Research Institute; the Social Responsibility Award from the Los Angeles Urban League; and the Crystal Eagle Award for Public Service from Coro Southern California in 2012.
+In 2026, he was honored with the Los Angeles Civic Medal.